Songonge/SQL-Projects/DataCleaning_TechSolutions.md

 WHERE team_members IS NULL;
 ```

-* For budget and expenditure, I filled in missing values with the average of those columns.
+2. For budget and expenditure columns, I filled in missing values with the average of those columns.
-* Calculate the average of the budget column
+  * Calculated the average of the budget column
 ```
 SELECT
 	AVG(budget)